SwathantraPulicherla/CW_Test_Run/README.md

 # AI Test Runner

-Compiles, executes, and provides coverage reports for AI-generated C unit tests.
+Compiles, executes, and provides coverage reports for AI-generated C and C++ unit tests.
 This tool automatically finds tests that compile successfully (marked with `compiles_yes` in verification reports) and builds a complete test suite with coverage analysis.

 ## Features